MicrosoftDocs/memdocs/memdocs/intune/remote-actions/pause-config-refresh.md

 # Pause ConfigRefresh in Intune

 With Config Refresh, you can ensure that your settings are retained the way you configured them.
-Use the Windows [settings catalog](../configuration/settings-catalog.md) to set a cadence for Windows devices to reapply previously received policy settings, without requiring devices to check in to Intune— every 90 minutes by default, or every 30 minutes if desired.
+Use the Windows [settings catalog](../configuration/settings-catalog.md) to set a cadence for Windows devices to reapply previously received policy settings, without requiring devices to check in to Intune every 90 minutes by default, or every 30 minutes if desired.

-To support this feature, there is a remote action that allows for a pause.
+To support this feature, there's a remote action that allows for a pause.
 If an admin needs to make changes or run remediation on a device for troubleshooting or maintenance, they can issue the Pause action from Intune for a specified period.
 When the period expires, the settings are enforced again.

 ## Supported platforms for Pause ConfigRefresh